gilbox/css-bliss/README.md

 - SASS gives us too much power.
 In part the purpose of this guide is to restrict our use of that power.
 - Try to avoid nesting, except as described in the DRY section.
 - **Keep [Modules](#module) small**.
 When in doubt, create a new [Module](#module) instead of bloating an existing [Module](#module).
-- A class name will never have more than 3 dashes, ie: `.MyModule-myElement--myModifier`
+- A class name will almost never have more than 3 dashes, ie: `.MyModule-myElement--myModifier`
 - Be sure to click the `[ pen ]` links as you encounter them below.

 # Naming